 Most enterprise-level companies don’t have just one site in their portfolio they have 2, 5, 10, sometimes even hundreds.
 They could be scattered across multiple platforms or, even worse, on a server underneath the IT guys desk.
 Choosing a platform for your company is key and having one that can handle all the sites in your portfolio is crucial.

-AEM like many other platforms has a multi-site manager, making it easy to manage and maintain multiple sites on one instance.
-For example, they may have a site in Spanish, one in English, an e-commerce site and a simple static site all on one instance.
+Adobe Experience Manager (AEM) like many other platforms has a multi-site manager, making it easy to manage and maintain multiple sites on one instance.
+For example, they may have a site in Spanish, one in English, an ecommerce site, and a simple static site all on one solution.

 Can AEM Handle multiple sites with millions of daily visitors?

-Yes it can!
+Yes, it can.
 Where AEM stands out from other platforms is that it has the architecture to easily scale up.
-AEM comes OOTB with a dispatcher making it easier to cache content and distribute visitors to multiple servers so they’re not putting all the load on a single server.
+AEM comes out-of-the-box with a dispatcher making it easier to cache content and distribute visitors to multiple servers so they’re not putting all the load on a single server.

-This question came up with a recent Fortune 100 client, where among their portfolio was a site that hosted millions of visitors per day and at the same time they bought a company with a site that also had millions of visitors per day.
+This question came up with a recent Fortune 100 client.
+Among their portfolio, they had a site that hosted millions of visitors per day, and at the same time they bought a company with a site that also had millions of visitors per day.

 With a lot of hard work from our expert team, we successfully got both sites, as well as other sites from their portfolio, onto one AEM instance.